 Group tours for schools and student organizations are available year-round.
-Regular tours include the mansion, gift shop, outbuildings, Daniel Cabin (in season), and grounds.
-The museum also hosts an annual living history education day for students in May.
+Regular tours include the mansion, gift shop, outbuildings, replica Murrell Mercantile store (in season), and grounds.
+The museum also hosts an annual living history education day for students on the first Friday in May.
 Our adjacent park, nature trail, and playground are open everyday for group picnics or activities on a first come, first serve basis.
 To schedule a tour or for more information contact educational coordinator Amanda Pritchett at (918) 456-2751 or email email@example.com.

 Download our free teacher's curriculum and activity guide for your students.
 You are welcome to photocopy the activity pages to familiarize your students with the Murrell Home before their visit.

 If you are a teacher and would like to be added to our email list for programs please sign up online.